aajanki/yle-dl/README.md

 Any unrecognized options will be relayed to rtmpdump process (when downloading RTMP streams).

+To download through a SOCKS5 proxy, use [tsocks](http://tsocks.sourceforge.net/) or a similar wrapper.

 Firewall must allow outgoing traffic on ports 80 and 1935.